-Today we check out the $189 USD iFi audio hip-dac 2.
+Today we review the iFi audio hip-dac 2, selling for $189 USD.

 Disclaimer: The iFi audio hip-dac 2 was sent to us directly by iFi audio.
 This review reflects my unbiased opinion as always.
 This review has similarities with the original hip-dac review since they have the same design and build.